kailash-manasarovar/statement/docs/timeline/2025/january.md

 - I give him my coat and a decent woolen jumper and tell him not to sell them.
 - I think about the many good people I know in North London whose lives were destroyed by drugs.

+### Dinner at the hotel in Madrid

+- Paul and I sit down to a late supper at the hotel.
+- He won't shut up talking.
+- For some reason I decide to call home, and talk to dad for a while.
+- Dad tells a racist(ish) joke and tells me to tell Paul.
+- I find myself giggly, high.
+I apologize to Paul for being giggly.
+- Why was I giggly?

 ### Ritzy

 - When I call Paul from Thailand to arrange to meet him at Madrid airport he's with Ritzy.